-Eric Nelson, CEO – Nordic Museum
+Eric Nelson: The New Nordic Museum

-After years of fundraising and planning, the 57,000 sq foot new Nordic Museum will open its doors on May 5th 2018.
+After years of fundraising and planning, the 57,000 sq foot new Nordic Museum will open its doors on May 5th, 2018.
 Anticipation has been building from near and far with enthusiasm from individuals, local organizations, universities, the Nordic embassies, Nordic royalty, and other national/international actors.
-At this year’s DACR, Eric Nelson will talk about the impressive new Nordic Museum in Ballard and about upcoming exhibitions.
+At this year’s DACR, Eric Nelson will talk about the new Nordic Museum in Ballard and about upcoming exhibitions.

 About Eric Nelson: Eric Nelson has served as the Executive Director of the Nordic Heritage Museum in Seattle, Washington since January 2008.
 A Napa, California native, he served as Executive Director of the Napa Valley Museum from 1999 to 2007.
 Prior to this role, he was Curator of Exhibits and Collections and then Executive Director of the Sonoma County Museum for eleven years.
 He is a graduate of the prestigious Getty Museum Leadership Institute and holds a Masters of Art degree in History from Sonoma State University and B.A. in History from California State University, Sacramento.
 He has served as a guest lecturer at Sonoma State University, San Francisco State University and Santa Rosa Junior College.